solids4foam/solids4foam/tutorials/solids/multiMaterial/layeredPipe/README.md

-The Figures above are created automatically within the `Allrun` script using `sample` utility and `gnuplot`.
+The plots above are created automatically within the `Allrun` script using `sample` utility and `gnuplot`.
 The `transformStressToCylindrical` function object in `system/controlDict` is used to transform the $$\sigma$$ stress tensor from Cartesian coordinates to the cylindrical:

 ```c++
 functions